Disease Guide ·Brachycephalic Syndrome ·2026

 2Is my cat's snoring normal?

-No — snoring is not normal in cats.
-Cats are obligate nasal breathers and should breathe silently in most situations.
-If your cat snores, snorts, or wheezes, it's a sign of airway obstruction.
+No - cats should breathe silently.
+Snoring, snorting, or wheezing signals airway obstruction.
 In flat-faced breeds, this is almost always brachycephalic syndrome.
-The snoring may seem harmless or even cute, but it means your cat is working harder to breathe.
-Have your vet evaluate the airway.
+Your cat is working harder to breathe.
+Have your vet evaluate.

 3Which cat breeds have brachycephalic syndrome?